13th Airborne Division (United States): European Theater of Operations

-The division arrived in the European Theater of Operations in early February, coming under the command of the First Allied Airborne Army, and Major General Chapman was informed that there was a possibility that the division would be required to conduct airborne operations during the closing stages of the Battle of the Bulge.
+The division arrived in the European Theater of Operations in early February, coming under the command of the First Allied Airborne Army, and Major General Chapman was informed there was a possibility the division would be required to conduct airborne operations during the closing stages of the Battle of the Bulge.
 However, the campaign in the Ardennes ended before the division could be transported there.
-The next chance for the 13th to participate in an airborne operation, and to actually see combat, was in March 1945 when the Allies had penetrated into Germany itself and reached the River Rhine.
-A few weeks before the division was to participate in a combat jump over the Rhine it was reorganized, after a conference by the War Department had decided that a more efficient composition for an airborne division was two Parachute Infantry Regiments and only a single Glider Infantry Regiment.
+The next chance for the 13th to participate in an airborne operation and to actually see combat was in March 1945 when the Allies had penetrated into Germany itself and reached the River Rhine.
+A few weeks before the division was to participate in a combat jump over the Rhine, it was reorganized after a conference by the War Department decided a more efficient composition for an airborne division was two Parachute Infantry Regiments and only a single Glider Infantry Regiment.
 Subsequently, the 517th Parachute Infantry Regiment, a veteran unit that had served in Italy, Southern France and the Ardennes, joined the division in early March, and the 88th Glider Infantry Regiment was combined into the 326th Glider Infantry Regiment that remained as the division's sole glider-based element.
-The 517th had recently fought during the Ardennes campaign, and had received a Presidential Unit Citation for its actions.
+The 517th had recently fought during the Ardennes campaign and received a Presidential Unit Citation for its actions.

-The Rhine river was a formidable natural obstacle to the Allied advance, but if breached would allow the Allies access to the North German Plain and ultimately to advance on Berlin and other major cities in Northern Germany.
+The Rhine river was a formidable natural obstacle for the Allied advance, but if it was breached the Allies could access the North German Plain and ultimately to advance on Berlin and other major cities in Northern Germany.
 Following the 'Broad Front Approach' laid out by General Dwight D. Eisenhower, the Supreme Allied Commander of the Allied Expeditionary Force, it was decided to attempt to breach the Rhine in several areas.
-Field Marshal Bernard Montgomery, commanding the Anglo-Canadian 21st Army Group, devised a plan to allow the forces under his command to breach the Rhine, which he titled Operation Plunder, and which was subsequently authorized by Eisenhower.
-Plunder envisioned the British Second Army, under Lieutenant-General Miles C. Dempsey, and the U.S. Ninth Army, under Lieutenant General William Simpson, crossing the Rhine at Rees, Wesel, and an area south of the Lippe Canal.
-To ensure that the operation was a success, Montgomery insisted that an airborne component was inserted into the plans for the operation to support the amphibious assaults that would take place, which was code-named Operation Varsity.
-Three airborne divisions were initially chosen to take part in Varsity, these being the British 6th Airborne Division, the U.S. 17th Airborne Division, and finally the 13th, all of which were assigned to U.S. XVIII Airborne Corps, commanded by Major General Matthew Ridgway.
-However, it was discovered that there were only enough transport aircraft available in Europe to transport two airborne divisions into combat, and as such it was removed from Operation Varsity due to its lack of combat experience.
+Field Marshal Bernard Montgomery, commanding the Anglo-Canadian 21st Army Group, devised a plan to allow the forces under his command to breach the Rhine which he titled Operation Plunder, and which was subsequently authorized by Eisenhower.
+Plunder envisioned the British Second Army under Lieutenant-General Miles C. Dempsey and the U.S. Ninth Army under Lieutenant General William Simpson crossing the Rhine at Rees, Wesel, and an area south of the Lippe Canal.
+To ensure the operation was a success, Montgomery insisted an airborne component was inserted into the plans for the operation to support the amphibious assaults that would take place, which was code-named Operation Varsity.
+Three airborne divisions were initially chosen to take part in Varsity, these being the British 6th Airborne Division, the U.S. 17th Airborne Division, and the 13th, all of which were assigned to U.S. XVIII Airborne Corps commanded by Major General Matthew Ridgway.
+However, it was discovered there were only enough transport aircraft available in Europe to transport two airborne divisions into combat, and as such the division was removed from Operation Varsity due to its lack of combat experience.